 It’s possible to see whales from land, but a whale watching tour allows for a much better view.
 Unlike many whale tours at other destinations, small boats (the same vessels used for diving) are favored.
 These low-impact boats are able to approach close without causing a disturbance.

 The highlight of a whale sighting is an in-water snorkeling encounter.
 One of the few places in the world that allows this practice (with warm water too!), it’s an unforgettable experience to swim with wild whales in their natural environment.

 Due to weather conditions, the mood of the whales and other considerations, there’s no guarantee that you’ll be able to jump in and snorkel.
 However, the opportunity often presents itself.

 The humpback whale’s mysterious song can often be heard when diving or snorkeling at this time of the year.

 The transport options on Salt Cay are a little different that what’s commonly seen at tropical destinations.

-Due to the island’s limited size, off-road golf carts are the favoured way to get around.
+Due to the island’s limited size, off-road golf carts are the favored way to get around.
 The free use of golf carts is included with some vacation rentals, and the carts may also be hired as well if you’re visiting for the day.

 Bicycles can be a good way to see the sights as well, and are available to rent.
 There are no taxis, buses or rental cars.
 When making reservations for your lodging, inquire what transport options may be complimentary.

 Three small restaurants are found on Salt Cay.
-Coral Bar and Grill and Porter’s Island Thyme serve international favourites and feature bars, and Pat’s Place in South District specializes in authentic Turks and Caicos cuisine.
+Coral Bar and Grill and Porter’s Island Thyme serve international favorites and feature bars, and Pat’s Place in South District specializes in authentic Turks and Caicos cuisine.